Sheriff John Elbert Nelson

 John Elbert Nelson

-Sheriff John E. Nelson was shot and killed as he responded to a domestic disturbance at a residence near Lucedale.
+Sheriff John E. Nelson was shot and killed as he responded to a domestic disturbance at a residence one mile north of Lucedale.

-Sheriff Nelson went to the home of a local farmer with the farmer's 18 year-old daughter who told him that she ran for help when her father became violent and abusive with her mother.
-As Sheriff Nelson stepped out of his car, he was met with a shotgun blast from the father who was hiding behind a nearby fence.
-The suspect fled in the sheriff's car which was found ten miles away, wrecked, with the daughter's body inside.
+Sheriff Nelson went to the home of a local farmer after the farmer's 18-year-old daughter told him that she ran for help when her father became violent and abusive with her mother.
+As Sheriff Nelson stepped out of his car, he was hit by a shotgun blast fired by the father who was hiding behind a nearby fence.
+The suspect fled in the sheriff's car which was found 10 miles away, wrecked, with the daughter's body inside.
 She had also been killed by a shotgun blast.
-Back at her home, deputies discovered the buck-shot riddled bodies of her mother and her two month old daughter.
+Deputies discovered the buck-shot-riddled bodies of her mother and her two-month-old daughter.

 Bio